aristanetworks/quantumfs/Documentation/cqlBackend.md

 Package `github.com/aristanetworks/quantumfs/backends/cql` provides
-a backend to store QuantumFS’ data blocks and workspaceDB info in a CQL compatible backend.
+a backend to store QuantumFS’ data blocks and workspaceDB info in a CQL compatible database.
 It has been verified to work with [ScyllaDB](https://www.scylladb.com/) and [Apache-Cassandra](https://cassandra.apache.org/).